PeppeL-G/bagawork/docs/src/routes/(default)/implementation/framework/+page.md

+#### Obtaining the app icon
+Set `runtimeSettings.onIconCreated` to a function to obtain the icon created by `App.createIcon()`.
+You will be passed the icon as a string containing SVG code.

 #### Dealing with updates
 If a state has been stored, and the app then starts with that state running in a new version of the app, an update in the app needs to happen (the `onUpdate()` methods in the app needs to be called, etc.).